justnat3/the-vault/README.md

 called "the_vault".
 This is compatible with all editors, and I am starting to implement more features.
 Like creating links to projects READMEs and other forms of documentation.

+### Feedback Wanted.
+If this is something you are interested in or if this is something you have used & have feedback.
+Please shoot me a message either by email nreed@linux.com or you can create a issue that will be marked feedback or a respective tag.

 ### Installation / Building
 Right now you will have compile this project from source, as I do not have this project compiled for different distros.